IBM/ibm-spectrum-scale-ibm-cloud-schematics/README.md

 $ cat ~/.ibm-api-key.json | jq -r ."apikey"
 # copy your apikey
 $ vim config.json
-# paste your apikey and set all the required input parameters to create spectrum scale cluster
+# paste your apikey and set all the required input parameters to create storage scale cluster
 ```
 Also need to generate github token if you use private Github repository.